stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 ## Transparently Configure the Environment

 The challenge that fully portable pipelines face, which run both locally and remotely (e.g., GitHub, GitLab, CircleCI, etc), is ‘configuration’ and its extremely sensitive sibling, ‘secrets’.
 Portable container images are only half the problem because they can’t run without valid configurations.
-Infrastructure aside, what makes a working ‘Environment’ is both.
+Infrastructure/hardware aside, what makes a working ‘Environment’ is both.

-For our Runme delivery pipeline showcase, we need to know the following:
+To successfully run Runme's delivery pipeline, we need to know the following:

 - The host’s OS
 - The CPU architecture

 These are necessary so that Golang builds the correct binaries.
-It’s not unusual to run Dagger on OCI container runtimes in heterogeneous environments (e.g., Linux via Docker Desktop on macOS or Windows); this is easier said than done if your team is on macOS and transitioning from `x64` to `ARM`, while all of CI/CD is on `x64` Linux.
+It’s not unusual to run Dagger in OCI container runtimes on heterogeneous environments (e.g., Linux via Docker Desktop on macOS or Windows).
+Getting OS and architecture right is easier said than done if your team is on macOS and transitioning from `x64` to `ARM`, while all of CI/CD is on `x64` Linux.
 Moreover, tests won’t complete without the following values:

 - GitHub API calls are aggressively throttled unless you provide an authentication token.
 - Runme’s e2e integration suite requires an Access Token to dispatch a GHA workflow.
 - Dynamically include the OS/arch combo into the extension’s file name.
 - GitHub Actions job metadata to disable specific tests on external Pull Requests.

+The team building Runme came up with a solution and its 100% compatible with Dagger's Shell.

 ## Pipeline Environment Declarations

-This is where Runme’s [Owl Store](https://runme.dev/blog/typed-env-vars) and [DotEnv/Direnv](https://docs.runme.dev/configuration/dotenv-direnv) integrations got you covered.
-We provide an [`.env.spec`](https://github.com/runmedev/vscode-runme/blob/16035ce0da072a6ae4e2e69a00569cb1a25b5cdc/.env.spec) that specifies a valid Environment.
+Enter Runme’s [Owl Store](https://runme.dev/blog/typed-env-vars) with [DotEnv/Direnv](https://docs.runme.dev/configuration/dotenv-direnv) integrations.
+The way this works is that you provide an [`.env.spec`](https://github.com/runmedev/vscode-runme/blob/16035ce0da072a6ae4e2e69a00569cb1a25b5cdc/.env.spec) that specifies a valid Environment.

 ```
 EXTENSION_VSIX="The name of the VS Code extension file." # Plain!